chinapedia/wikipedia.abstract.en/Page/Texas.md

 : TEXAS RACIAL BREAKDOWN OF POPULATION

-Comanche_Osage_fight.jpg (right) trying to lance Osage warrior.
+(right) trying to lance Osage warrior.
 Painting by George Catlin, 1834]] German, Irish, and English Americans are the three largest European ancestry groups in Texas.
 German Americans make up 11.3 percent of the population, and number over 2.7 million members.
 Irish Americans make up 8.2 percent of the population, and number over 1.9 million members.
 There are roughly 600,000 French Americans and 472,000 Italian Americans residing in Texas; these two ethnic groups make up 2.5 percent and 2.0 percent of the population respectively.
 In the 1980 United States Census the largest ancestry group reported in Texas was English with 3,083,323 Texans citing they were of English or mostly English ancestry making them 27 percent of the state at the time.[225]
 Their ancestry primarily goes back to the original thirteen colonies (the census of 1790 gives 48% of the population of English ancestry; together 12% Scots and Scots-Irish; 4.5% Irish South 90% were Protestant and 3% Welsh = 67.5% British; 13% were German, Swiss, Dutch and French Huguenots; 19% African-American, Colin Bonwick, The American Revolution, 1991, p.
 254) and thus many of them today identify as "American" in ancestry, though they are of predominantly British stock.[226][227]
 There are nearly 200,000 Czech-Americans living in Texas, the largest number of any state.[228]

 African Americans are the largest racial minority in Texas.
 Their proportion of population has declined since the early 20th century, after many left the state in the Great Migration.
 Blacks of both Hispanic and non-Hispanic origin make up 11.5 percent of the population; blacks of non-Hispanic origin form 11.3 percent of the populace.
 African Americans of both Hispanic and non-Hispanic origin number at roughly 2.7 million individuals.

 Native Americans are a smaller minority in the state.
 Native Americans make up 0.5 percent of Texas's population, and number over 118,000 individuals.
 Native Americans of non-Hispanic origin make up 0.3 percent of the population, and number over 75,000 individuals.
 Cherokee made up 0.1 percent of the population, and numbered over 19,400 members.
 In contrast, only 583 identified as Chippewa.

-Emory-El_Paso.jpg, founded by Spanish settlers in 1659]] Asian Americans are a sizable minority group in Texas.
+, founded by Spanish settlers in 1659]] Asian Americans are a sizable minority group in Texas.
 Americans of Asian descent form 3.8 percent of the population, with those of non-Hispanic descent making up 3.7 percent of the populace.
 They total more than 808,000 individuals.
 Non-Hispanic Asians number over 795,000.
 Just over 200,000 Indian Americans make Texas their home.
 Texas is also home to over 187,000 Vietnamese and 136,000 Chinese.
 In addition to 92,000 Filipinos and 62,000 Koreans, there are 18,000 Japanese Americans living in the state.
 Lastly, over 111,000 people are of other Asian ancestry groups, such as Cambodian, Thai, and Hmong.
 Sugar Land, a city within the Houston metropolitan area, and Plano, within the Dallas metropolitan area, both have high concentrations of ethnic Chinese and Korean residents.
 The Houston and Dallas areas, and to a lesser extent, the Austin metropolitan area, all contain substantial Vietnamese communities.

 Americans with origins from the Pacific are the smallest minority in Texas.
 According to the survey, only 18,000 Texans are Pacific Islanders; 16,400 are of non-Hispanic descent.
 There are roughly 5,400 Native Hawaiians, 5,300 Guamanians, and 6,400 people from other groups.
 Samoan Americans were scant; only 2,920 people were from this group.
 The city of Euless, a suburb of Fort Worth, contains a sizable population of Tongan Americans, at nearly 900 people, over one percent of the city's population.
 Killeen has a sufficient population of Samoans and Guamanian, and people of Pacific Islander descent surpass one percent of the city's population.

 Multiracial individuals are also a visible minority in Texas.
 People identifying as multiracial form 1.9 percent of the population, and number over 448,000 people.
 Almost 80,000 Texans claim African and European heritage, and make up 0.3 percent of the population.
 People of European and American Indian ancestry number over 108,800 (close to the number of Native Americans), and make up 0.5 percent of the population.
 People of European and Asian ancestry number over 57,600, and form just 0.2 percent of the population.
 People of African and Native American ancestry were even smaller in number (15,300), and make up just 0.1 percent of the total population.

-Bundesarchiv_Bild_137-005007,_Zeichnung,_Deutscher_Einwandererzug_in_Texas.jpg]] Hispanics and Latinos are the second-largest group in Texas after non-Hispanic European Americans.
+]] Hispanics and Latinos are the second-largest group in Texas after non-Hispanic European Americans.
 Over 8.5 million people claim Hispanic or Latino ethnicity.
 This group forms over 37 percent of Texas's population.
 People of Mexican descent alone number over 7.9 million, and make up 31.6 percent of the population.
 The vast majority of the Hispanic/Latino population in the state is of Mexican descent, the next two largest groups are Salvadorans and Puerto Ricans.
 There are over 222,000 Salvadorans and over 130,000 Puerto Ricans in Texas.
 Other groups with large numbers in Texas include Hondurans, Guatemalans, Nicaraguans and Cubans, among others.[229][230]
-The Hispanics in Texas are more likely than in some other states (such as California) to identify as white; according to the 2010 U.S. Census, Texas is home to 6,304,207 White Hispanics and 2,594,206 Hispanics of "some other race" (usually mestizo).
-Praha_texas.jpeg, "Czech Capital of Texas".]]
+The Hispanics in Texas are more likely than in some other states (such as California) to identify as white; according to the 2010 U.S. Census, Texas is home to 6,304,207 White Hispanics and 2,594,206 Hispanics of "some other race" (usually mestizo). , "Czech Capital of Texas".]]

 German descendants inhabit much of central and southeast-central Texas.
 Over one-third of Texas residents are of Hispanic origin; while many have recently arrived, some Tejanos have ancestors with multi-generational ties to 18th century Texas.
 In addition to the descendants of the state's former slave population, many African American college graduates have come to the state for work recently in the New Great Migration.[231]
 Recently, the Asian population in Texas has grown—primarily in Houston and Dallas.
 Other communities with a significantly growing Asian American population is in Austin, Corpus Christi, San Antonio, and the Sharyland area next McAllen, Texas.
 Three federally recognized Native American tribes reside in Texas: the Alabama-Coushatta Tribe, the Kickapoo Traditional Tribe, and the Ysleta del Sur Pueblo.[232]